-"The purpose of these goals is to facilitate the development in both Fannie Mae and Freddie Mac of an ongoing business effort that will be fully integrated in their products, cultures and day-to-day operations to service the mortgage finance needs of lowand moderate-income persons, racial minorities inner-city and residents."
-The Enterprises, the report noted, "can play an important role in ensuring that mortgage credit is increasingly available to those individuals and for those purposes which for too long have been ignored by the secondary market."
+"The purpose of these goals is to facilitate the development in both Fannie Mae and Freddie Mac of an ongoing business effort that will be fully integrated in their products, cultures and day-to-day operations to service the mortgage finance needs of lowmoderate-income persons, racial minorities and inner-city residents."
+The Enterprises, report noted, "can play important role in ensuring that mortgage credit is increasingly available to those individuals and for those purposes which for too long have been ignored by the secondary market."